stanlon/4_CSS_Flexbox_Gallery/README.md

     - The gap property and its row-gap and column-gap sub-properties provide this functionality for flex, grid, and multi-column layout.
     - You apply the property to the container element.

+- The ::after pseudo-element creates an element that is the last child of the selected element.
+    - You can use it to add an empty element after the last image.
+    - If you give it the same width as the images it will push the last image to the left when the gallery is in a two-column layout. - Right now, it is in the center because you set justify-content: center on the flex container.